-97. For the following taxpayers, please recommend the most advantageous trial level court(s) to litigate a tax issue with the IRS.
+97) For the following taxpayers, please recommend the most advantageous trial level court(s) to litigate $\epsilon$ issue with the IRS.

 a.
-Joe is litigating a tax issue with the IRS that is considered a question of fact (i.e., the answers depends on the facts of the case).
-There is not a lot of authority on point for this case but Joe has a very appealing story to justify his position that is likely to be viewed sympathetically by his peers.b.
-The Circuit Court of Appeals for the Federal Circuit recently issued an opinion that is very favorable to the issue that Jesse plans to litigate with the IRS.
+Joe is litigating a tax issue with the IRS that is considered a question of fact (i.e., the answers depe facts of the case).
+There is not a lot of authority on point for this case but Joe has a very appealing stc justify his position that is likely to be viewed sympathetically by his peers.

+b.
+The Circuit Court of Appeals for the Federal Circuit recently issued an opinion that is very favoral issue that Jesse plans to litigate with the IRS.

 c.
-The Circuit Court of Appeals for the Federal Circuit recently issued an opinion that is not favorable to the issue that Hank plans to litigate with the IRS.
+The Circuit Court of Appeals for the Federal Circuit recently issued an opinion that is not favorabl issue that Hank plans to litigate with the IRS.